 - 1. Open the DAH configuration file in a text editor. - 2.
 In the [Logging] section, set LogLevel to Full. - 3.
-Save and close the configuration file.
-Restart the DAH for your changes to take effect. - 4.
+Save and close the configuration file. - 4.
+Restart the DAH for your changes to take effect. - 5.
 After the DAH has started, send a QueueInfo action to the DAH.
 Set the Token parameter to an action token for the child server for which you want to find the alias.
-For example:

-'''

-action=QueueInfo&Token=F00-123&QueueAction=getstatus

-'''

-5. Open the action log.
-In a default unified configuration, this file is located in the following directory:
+For example: - action=QueueInfo&Token=F00-123&QueueAction=getstatus - 6.
+Open the action log.
+In a default unified configuration, this file is located in the following directory: - installdir/IDOL/logs - 7.
+Find the log message of the following type: